 In September 2020, we entered into a license and supply agreement (the "Recordati License and Supply Agreement") with Recordati Ireland, Ltd ("Recordati").
-Pursuant to the Recordati License and Supply Agreement, we granted Recordati an exclusive, royalty-bearing, sublicensable license under our patents relating to neffy to (i) perform Recordati's development activities on the epinephrine compositions ("Recordati Licensed Compositions") and related products ("Recordati Licensed Products") for commercialization in the EU, United Kingdom, and certain countries in the Middle East, Africa and Eurasia (the "Recordati Territory"), (ii) manufacture (or have manufactured) the Recordati Licensed Products for commercialization in the Recordati Territory, (iii) file and hold regulatory approvals for the Licensed Products in the Recordati Territory, and (iv) commercialize the Recordati Licensed Products in the Recordati Territory, (collectively, the "Recordati Rights").
+Pursuant to the Recordati License and Supply Agreement, we granted Recordati an exclusive, royalty-bearing, sublicensable license under our patents relating to neffy to (i) perform Recordati's development activities on the epinephrine compositions ("Recordati Licensed Compositions") and related products ("Recordati Licensed Products") for commercialization in the EU, United Kingdom, and certain countries in the Middle East, Africa and Eurasia (the "Recordati Territory"), (ii) manufacture (or have manufactured) the Recordati Licensed Products for commercialization in the Recordati Territory, (iii) file and hold regulatory approvals for the Licensed Products in the Recordati Territory, and (iv) commercialize the Recordati Licensed Products in the Recordati Territory (collectively, the "Recordati Rights").

 On February 22, 2023, we entered into the Termination Agreement with Recordati, pursuant to which, among other things, we and Recordati agreed to terminate the Recordati License and Supply Agreement.
-Pursuant to the Termination Agreement, we will reacquire all of the Recordati Rights and have agreed to pay Recordati a one-time upfront payment of \le .0 million and additional payments upon achievement of certain milestones including: (i) an EMA regulatory milestone payment of \le .0 million upon first commercial sale of a Recordati Licensed Product in the Recordati Territory, and (iii) milestone payments of up to \le .0 million in the aggregate from sales of Recordati Licensed Product(s) in the Recordati Territory.
+Pursuant to the Termination Agreement, we reacquired all of the Recordati Rights, paid Recordati a one-time upfront payment of $\epsilon$ 3.0 million, and have agreed to pay additional payments upon achievement of certain milestones including: (i) an EMA regulatory milestone payment of $\epsilon$ 2.0 million, (ii) a milestone payment of $\epsilon$ 5.0 million upon first commercial sale of a Recordati Licensed Product in the Recordati Territory, and (iii) royalty payments of up to $\epsilon$ 5.0 million in the aggregate from sales of Recordati Licensed Product(s) in the Recordati Territory.